 JAVA_HOME Not Set or Incorrect

 Build tools like Maven and Gradle require JAVA_HOME to function.
-If you receive errors about JAVA_HOME being undefined, first find your Java installation path:
+If the variable is missing or points to the wrong path, you may see errors like:

 dirname $(dirname $(readlink -f $(which java)))

-Then add the result to your shell configuration.
-For bash users:
+Then add the result to your shell configuration and reload it:

 echo 'export JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64' >> ~/.bashrc